plitwin/MyVSToolboxProject/README.md

 # MyProject
-Test project for git for asp.net programmer talk.
+Test project for git for Visual Studio Toolbox with Robert Green.